-IDEAS PI, E.O.
-Haven Professor and Associate Chair Department of Physics and Astronomy, CIERA Director
+IDEAS PI; Daniel I. Linzer Distinguished University Professor Department of Physics and Astronomy; CIERA Director

 Vicky Kalogera was appointed Assistant Professor at Northwestern University in the Department of Physics and Astronomy in 2001, was promoted to Associate Professor in 2006, was named the Erastus Otis Haven Professor of Physics and Astronomy in 2009, and was appointed Associate Chair of the Physics and Astronomy Department in 2015.
 She is a co-founder and current Director of CIERA, the Center for Interdisciplinary Exploration and Research in Astrophysics.

 Kalogera serves on the Committee on Astronomy and Astrophysics of the National Research Council and the Executive Board of Directors of the Large Synoptic Survey Telescope Corporation (LSSTC).
 In 2010 she was elected in the Chair-line of the APS Division of Computational Physics, and she currently serves as the Division’s past Chair.

 Kalogera’s research interests are in the astrophysics of compact objects and in particular their formation and evolution in multiple stellar systems.
 She studies the physical properties of X-ray binaries, millisecond radio pulsars and double compact objects in our own and other galaxies and works on the theoretical interpretation of current observations of their electromagnetic emission and their anticipated gravitational radiation.
 She has expanded into projects in gravitational-wave data analysis and astrophysical modeling involving methods from applied mathematics, statistics, and computer science, with extensive use of high-performance computing.
 Within the LIGO Scientific Collaboration, Kalogera led the work on astrophysical implications of the historic gravitational-wave discovery announced in early 2016.